dogethereum/docs/user-manual.md

 <pre>
 geth --rinkeby --syncmode=fast --cache=2048 --rpc --rpcapi="db,eth,net,web3,personal" console
 </pre>
 * Some Rinkeby Eth to pay the network transaction fees.
-You can get some here https://faucet.rinkeby.io
+You can get some on the [faucet](https://faucet.rinkeby.io).
 * A Dogecoin node running on mainnet with its blockchain up to date and rpc interface enabled.
 <pre>
 Dogecoin-Qt -server -rpcuser=<i>yourDogeRpcUser</i> -rpcpassword=<i>yourDogeRpcPassword</i>
 </pre>
 * Some mainnet Doges to send to eth.
-You will be able to get them back (minus fees)
+You can get some on [this faucet](https://freedoge.co.in) or [this other faucet](https://coinpot.co).
 * Install [Dogethereum tools](https://github.com/dogethereum/dogethereum-tools) : See [prerequisites](https://github.com/dogethereum/dogethereum-tools#requirements) and [installation instructions](https://github.com/dogethereum/dogethereum-tools#installation).

 ## Converting Dogecoin doges to Ethereum doge tokens.